Jalen Saunders

-Jalen Saunders (born September 30, 1992) is a gridiron football wide receiver who is a free agent.
-He was most recently a member of the Winnipeg Blue Bombers of the Canadian Football League (CFL).
-He was drafted by the New York Jets in the fourth round of the 2014 NFL Draft.
-Saunders was also a member of the Arizona Cardinals, Seattle Seahawks, New Orleans Saints, New England Patriots, Chicago Bears, Hamilton Tiger-Cats, Houston Roughnecks, and Ottawa Redblacks.
+Jalen Saunders (born September 30, 1992) is an American former professional football wide receiver.
+He was selected by the New York Jets in the fourth round of the 2014 NFL draft.
+Saunders was also a member of the Arizona Cardinals, Seattle Seahawks, New Orleans Saints, New England Patriots, Chicago Bears, Hamilton Tiger-Cats, Houston Roughnecks, Ottawa Redblacks and Winnipeg Blue Bombers.
 He played college football at Oklahoma.

-High school
+Early life

 Saunders attended Pleasant Grove High School in Elk Grove, California.
 He averaged nearly 19 yards per catch and scored 11 receiving touchdowns on 46 receptions as a senior with 871 yards receiving in 10 games.
 He also rushed for 410 yards and averaged eight yards per carry and scored six touchdowns.

 He was also an outstanding sprinter, who clocked a 10.54 time in the 100 meters and a 21.41 in the 200 meters as a junior.

 He was considered a three-star recruit by Rivals.com.

 College career

 Saunders accepted a scholarship from Fresno State.
 As a freshman, he was third on the team in receptions with 27 for 441 yards and three touchdowns, and also had 14 carries for 109 yards on sweeps and reverses.
-In 2011, he was named first-team All-WAC after he had 1,065 yards on the year on 50 receptions, the ninth 1,000-yard receiving season in Fresno State history.
+In 2011, he was named first-team All-Western Athletic Conference (WAC) after he had 1,065 yards on the year on 50 receptions, the ninth 1,000-yard receiving season in Fresno State history.
 He led the WAC with 12 touchdown catches, which tied for the third-most in program history.

 On May 8, 2012, he announced he was transferring to the University of Oklahoma, citing a change in offensive philosophy at Fresno State as the reason for his transfer.
 After originally being told he'd have to sit one year, he was cleared by the NCAA to play in 2012.

 In his premier season with Sooners, Saunders played in nine games with eight starts.
 Despite sitting out the first four games due to transferring, he totaled 62 receptions for 829 yards and three touchdowns.
 He tied a school record with 15 catches for 181 yards and set a school record with eight catches in the first quarter vs. Notre Dame (10/27).
-In 2013, he started all 13 games and was named second-team All-Big 12.
+In 2013, he started all 13 games and was named second-team All-Big 12 Conference.
 He recorded 61 receptions for 729 yards and eight touchdowns, highlighted by a winning performance against Alabama in the Sugar Bowl, in which he recorded 5 receptions for 75 yards and two touchdowns.

 Professional career

 New York Jets

-He was drafted by the New York Jets in the fourth round (104th overall) of the 2014 NFL Draft.
+He was selected by the New York Jets in the fourth round (104th overall) of the 2014 NFL draft.
 In 3 games with the Jets, Saunders returned 6 punts for 26 return yards.
 He was released by the Jets on September 29, 2014.

 Arizona Cardinals

-Saunders was signed to the Arizona Cardinals' practice squad on October 1, 2014.
+Saunders was signed to the practice squad of the Arizona Cardinals on October 1, 2014.